5 Written questions

 5 Matching questions

 - a Proximal interphalangeal joint (joint between the long and short pastern bones [phalanges I and II, respectively]) in ungulates.

 - b Base of the tail where it connects to the body.

 - c Forelimb joint formed by distal humerus, proximal radius, and proximal ulna.

 - d Hollow area of the flank whose boundaries are the transverse processes of the lumbar vertebrae (dorsally), the last rib (cranially), and the thigh muscles (caudally).

 - e Top of the head; occiput; nuchal crest.

 - Caudal region of the hoof that has an area of soft tissue called the bulb.

 - Mass of connective tissue, muscle, and fat covering the cranioventral part of the ruminant chest between the forelegs.

-- Side of the body between the ribs and ilium.
+- Lumbar region of the back, between the thorax and pelvis.